RAM-UNLOK/NOTES/CHANGELOG/Project-Blaze-v3.0-Stable.md

 ### Changelog Bitra RMX3370

-(22/12/23)

-- Updated Kernel From AOSPA & Bigshot (Thanks To Elias & Peter)
+(25/12/23)

+- Upstreamed Bigshot Kernel to 4.19.300 Stable (ASB-2023-12-05_4.19-stable & LA.UM.9.12.r1-17900-SMxx50.QSSI14.0)
-- Play Integrity Passes By Default
+- Play Integrity Fail (Use Magisk Module)
 - December Secutiy Patch
 - Updated Blobs to RMX3370_13.1.0.700(EX01) (F14)
 - Fix udfps Overlay not showing
+- Fix Flash on lockscreen for UDFPS
 - New Keboard Tap Vibration
-- Enable casefolding (which is required for removal of sdcardfs)
+- Updated fstab From RMX3370_11.F.14
 - Updated Ofox Recovery
+- Fixed NFC (Does Activate But Not sure if Fully Working)
+- Some more miscellaneous Changes

 (04/12/23)